ontisme/Anydesk-ID-Tool/README.md

 # Anydesk-ID-Tool
-Just a batchfile can be backup / restore your Anydesk ID
+Just a batchfile can backup / restore your Anydesk ID